perara/MapAI-Competition/README.md

 workflow that runs and evaluates the model on a validation dataset.
 This workflow will have to pass in order to deliver the submission.

 When the deadline is finished, we will evaluate all of your code on the hidden test-dataset and publish the results on a github page.

-NB: It is important that the submission is formatted correctly and is the correct resolution.

-## Downloading data

-The training and validation data is stored in separate github repositories.
-Therefore, all you need to do is clone both repositories into a data folder located at the same level as your team folder.
-Further instructions can be found in the [readme](./data/README.md) in the data folder.

-## Evaluation

-We will evaluate each of the tasks in each submission using Github Actions, which requires that the submissions are formatted correctly and outputs files with the correct name, type, and resolution.

-## Example

-We provide you with an example project called team_template.
-The team_template contains example code for training and submission and show you what we expect the outcome to be.

-We will also provide you with tests that will check certain conditions about your current submission format and state.
-The test will use a small test-set to verify the correctness of the delivery.